iconofsin/literate-evm-dev/src/UniswapV1/factory.md

 id_to_token: address[uint256]
 ```

-State variables are declared next.
+State variables[^statevars] are declared next.

-`exchangeTemplate` is a public variable that stores the address of the Exchange contract deployed during Factory initialization.
+`exchangeTemplate` is a public[^public] variable that stores the address[^address] of the Exchange contract deployed during Factory initialization.
 This "on-chain template" is used by Factory to deploy Exchanges at run-time by deploying a minimal proxy using the code of the contract already deployed for its logic.

 `tokenCount` is a public variable the stores the number of ERC20 tokens for which Exchanges have been deployed.